sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 If you do this, give yourself a point in your *Good Bank* and aim to move the plot to the next phase.

-## Master the soul AKA Reveal the treasure AKA "Find"
+## Chapter 5: Dark night of the soul AKA "Find"

 When the narrative arrives at a point of relative quiet or peace, maybe during a Seek Help or Rest move, have an honest conversation with your